- 11 Nov 2020

 To minimise disruption to your business at the border points there are actions you will need to take to prepare for the end of the transition period.
 More information can be found in the Border Operating Model.

-Import from an EU or EFTA country
+Import from an EU or EFTA member state

 From 1 January 2021: